oiboone/desktop-config/docs/git.md

 git commit -m **commit message**

-Creating a github repository for a new project Creating a github repository for a project oa;ready on local machine Restoring an old version of a file
+## Restoring an old version of a file

 git status *shows which branch is current and what staged and unstaged changes exist*